danielsaidi/SwiftKit/Sources/SwiftKit/SwiftKit.docc/SwiftKit.md

 # ``SwiftKit``

-SwiftKit adds extra functionality to the Swift framework, like extensions to native types, utilites, services etc.
+SwiftKit adds extra functionality to the Swift programming language.

 ## Overview

 ![SwiftKit logo](Logo.png)

+The online documentation is currently iOS-specific.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

-SwiftKit is divided into the sections found in the Topics section below.
+The library is divided into the namespaces found in the Topics section below.
+For more information, source code, an if you want to report issues, sponsor the project etc., visit the [project repository](https://github.com/danielsaidi/SwiftKit).